rhberro/my-client/README.md

 npm install
 ```

-Start the application using the node package manager start command.
+Start the application using the node package manager or yarn start command.

 ```js
 npm start
 ```

-You can also check the [the-react-commander](https://github.com/rhberro/the-react-commander) package, a set of commands to  generate from views to components directly from your command line interface.
-If you want to use Vue check out [this repository](https://github.com/rhberro/the-vue-client).
+You can also check the [the-react-commander](https://github.com/rhberro/the-react-commander) package, a set of commands to  generate from views to components directly from your terminal.

 ## Contributing